Death of Dan Markingson: Legacy

 In addition, as the Legislative Auditor pointed out, AstraZeneca prorated its payments to the University of Minnesota based on the number of subjects enrolled and how long they remained in the study, creating “an incentive to enroll and keep subjects enrolled in the CAFÉ study.”
 The Legislative Auditor went on to note that “Olson kept Markingson in the study despite Mary Weiss’ repeated warnings that Dan was not well and the study medication was not working.”

 Some experts cite the CAFÉ study as an example of a pharmaceutical company designing a research study in a way that produces positive results to be used for marketing purposes, rather than answering a legitimate scientific question.
 David Healy, a professor of psychiatry at Bangor University in Wales, has said that the CAFÉ study was an “entirely marketing-driven exercise."
 It is widely seen as unethical to enroll subjects in research studies that are not well-designed or scientifically valid.

 Critics also assert that the Markingson case raises questions about the responsibility of institutional leaders to investigate credible evidence of the mistreatment of research subjects and take steps to remedy the problems.
 Many scholars contend that unethical behavior in organizations persists when employees fear retaliation for reporting such behavior.
-The University of Minnesota's Department of Psychiatry had a significant history of research misconduct that preceded the Markingson case, yet university leaders dismissed criticism from university employees, refused to conduct a legitimate investigation when Markingson committed suicide and repeatedly made misleading statements to deflect public attention from the case.
+The University of Minnesota's Department of Psychiatry had a significant history of research misconduct that preceded the Markingson case, yet university leaders dismissed criticism from university employees, refused to conduct a legitimate investigation when Markingson died by suicide and repeatedly made misleading statements to deflect public attention from the case.
 Leaders from many industries apart from health care emphasize that a culture of safety cannot exist without public transparency and a spirit of trust among employees.